-- Recruiter: a Recruiter is responsible for managing jobs and is not allowed to access or modify the Organisation's profile.
+- Recruiter: a Recruiter is responsible for managing jobs and is not allowed to access or modify the Organization's profile.
 They can post, edit and remove jobs, send invitations and manage proposals.
 They can send contract offers and react to the terms change proposals.

-- Associate: an Associate is not allowed to trigger any actions on an organisational level and they can't see any jobs unless they're added to a Team.
+- Associate: an Associate is not allowed to trigger any actions on an organizational level and they can't see any jobs unless they're added to a Team.
 In this case, they will only see the jobs within this Team.

-Team Roles are useful for the Associates, who are the lowest tier of the Organisation Members.
+Team Roles are useful for the Associates, who are the lowest tier of the Organization Members.
 If an Associate is not added to any Team, they won't be able to see any jobs or contracts.
 To authorise them to perform any actions, you have to add them to a Team and assign them a Team Role.
 The default Team Roles are as follows:

 - Team Manager: they can manage Team Members by reassigning their roles or removing them.
 They have full access to the jobs assigned to their Team.

 Team Recruiter: they are responsible for managing jobs within their Team.
 They can post, edit and remove jobs, send invitations and manage proposals.
 They can send contract offers and react to terms change proposals.

 - Team Member: they can manage contracts assigned to the Team but cannot recruit independent contractors.
 They can accept and reject milestones, give bonuses, review time logs and manage disputes.

 A Permission is an authorisation to perform a specific actions.
 Permissions determine whether the Members are allowed to manage particular areas of the Organization.
 Here are some examples of the available Permissions: